Oscar Brodney: Producer

 In the late 1950s he began to produce movies, his first one being When Hell Broke Loose at Paramount in 1958, where he was co-producer.
 The movie starred Charles Bronson.

 He went to England where he produced and co wrote Bobbikins (1959), a vehicle for Max Bygraves at 20th Century Fox.
 Brodney continued to write for TV on such shows as Death Valley Days, The Alaskans, and Danger Man.

 Back in Hollywood he produced a vehicle for Pat Boone, All Hands on Deck (1961), and one for Frankie Vaughan, The Right Approach (1961), both made at Fox.

 He returned to Universal as a writer for Tammy Tell Me True (1961) and Tammy and the Doctor (1963).
 He also wrote The Brass Bottle (1964), I'd Rather Be Rich (1964) with Sandra Dee; and The Sword of Ali Baba (1965).
 A profile on I'd Rather Be Rich called Brodney "comparatively unsung" in Hollywood.

 He wrote a film It Comes Up Love that was meant to be filmed in Britain in 1967 but appears to have never been made.

 Later career

 Brodney's final credits include episodes of the TV series It Takes a Thief and the British film 1000 Convicts and a Woman (1971) aka Fun and Games.

 In 1971, he was working on a biopic of Babe Didrikson Zaharias.
 That year, he signed a two-picture deal with Robert Stone to write scripts, including one called Intrigue.
 Neither of these appear to have been made.

 His final credit was Ghost Fever (1987).

 In 1975 Brodney lived in the Smoke Tree neighborhood of Palm Springs, California.
 Brodney died in 2008, six days before his 101st birthday.
 Some members of Brodney's family learned of his death through Amy S. Bruckman's "Nextbison" WordPress webpage, referencing information from Wikipedia.

 Death

-Brodney died on February 12, 2008, in Los Angeles U.S. at the age of 100, just six days shy of his 101st birthday.
+Brodney died on February 12, 2008, in Los Angeles U.S. at the age of 100, six days shy of his 101st birthday.